1. GENERAL PROVISIONS

 2.2.1.
 The Racer has to register at least an hour before their own event in front of the Race Committee.
 The Race Committee will examine the data provided during application by checking the Racer’s identification documents that includes their picture.

 2.2.2.
 Members of uniformed organisations (police, army, disaster prevention, fire departments, voluntary fire brigades, anti-terrorist organisations, law enforcement, tax and customs offices, ambulance, civilian police, rescue dog teams, special rescue organisations), students (in possession of student ID which is valid at the time of the race) and racers participating with adopted dogs (contract adoption is necessary to be eligible for the discount; if not available, contact the organiser at firstname.lastname@example.org before finalising the application) receive a 10% discount from the application fee.
 Racers need to tick the relevant boxes pertinent to discounts when they provide their data; discounts are NOT applicable later.
 Racers need to present their valid license, membership ID or student’s ID at registration.
 Racers competing with adopted dogs need to provide their adoption contract or the certificate provided by the organiser upon e-mail contact and verification of the dog’s adopted status.
 If members of the aforementioned organisations, students, participants with adopted dogs take part in a team of 6, they receive a total 15% from the full application fee.
-If they participate in a team of 12, the discount is 20%.
-The discount is only available during team application, if all members of the team are eligible for it.
+The discount is only available during team application, if all members of the team are eligible for the same type of discount (e.g. everyone is a member of a uniformed organisation).

 2.2.3.
-Those in possession of a Spuri Aranykártya receive a 10% discount for solo applications, 15% for teams of 6 and 20% for teams of 12 (HDR Base only).
+Those in possession of a Spuri Aranykártya receive a 10% discount for solo applications, 15% for teams of 6.
 During application, they need to tick the relevant checkboxes when providing their data, discounts are not available later.
 This discount does not stack with other discounts.
-This discount is only available in team application if all members of the team are eligible for it.
+This discount is only available in team application if all members of the team are eligible for the Spuri Aranykártya discount.
 During local registration on the day of the race, the racers need to present the text message verifying their possession of the Spuri Aranykártya.
+This discount is only valid for races that take place in Hungary.

 2.2.4.
 The Race Committee will examine whether the conditions laid out in sections 1.2.1. and 1.2.2. are met during application.